sergmain/metaheuristic-docs/p/concept-architecture-roadmap.md

 Station is an module of Metaheuristic which is responsible for receiving tasks, preparing assets, processing task, and delivering results of processing of task to the Launchpad.

-Typical configuration is one Launchpad and N Station.
+The typical configuration is one Launchpad and N Station.
 But Station could be configured to host tasks from unlimited number of Launchpads.
+The current algorithm to determine the order of receiving tasks from Launchpads is round-robin.

 A processing module which is configured at Launchpad and is being run at Station is a Snippet.
 Snippet can be executable application, .jar file, python notebook,